kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 			 - Important: It's hard to even impossible to fix errors.
 Let's say we introduced a bug in the aggregation logic.
 Then how do we fix total counts after the bug was fixed?
 	 - Which approatch to choose?
 		 - we need interviewer to help us make a decision, we should ask interviewer about expected data delay, time between when event happened and when it was processed.
-			 - If it should be no more than several minutes, we must aggregate data on the fly, this is known as stream data processing.
+			 - If it should be no more than several minutes, we must aggregate data on the fly, this is called batch data.
-			 - if several hours is ok, then we can store raw events and process them in the background, this is called batch data.
+			 - if several hours is ok, then we can store raw events and process them in the background, this is known as stream data processing.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTMyMjI4Mzc4LC0xNTkwOTE1NDcwLC0xMz
+eyJoaXN0b3J5IjpbNTI4NDMyNzk0LC0xNTkwOTE1NDcwLC0xMz
 Q2MzM3ODk0LDQ2NDYzOTQ4M119
 -->